../_images/Week_3.jpg

 Workshop: Critical Thinking as a Scientist#

-Critical thinking is often about problem solving.
-Why isn’t this thing you’ve planned out working?
-What are some of the factors that can contribute to failures, better known as unexpected results?
-How do you take advantage of unexpected results and learn from them?
+Problem-solving often benefits from critical thinking.
+As a scientist, you have to ask yourself: Why is your plan not working?
+What factors contribute to failures, better known as unexpected results?
+Could you take advantage of unexpected results and learn from them?

-It can also be speculation of what could go wrong, how does this fit or not fit in the big picture?
-What are the ramifications of what we’re doing?
-This will build on the previous week’s workshop on troubleshooting.
+What is your intuition about what could go wrong?
+How does this fit or not fit in the big picture?
+What are the ramifications of what we are doing?

 Key Concepts#